 The capsule hotel might be the best choice for the budget traveller and it will definitely be an unforgettable experience in Tokyo.
 These hotels feature “capsules”, small, one-person spaces where you can sleep.

 Did you know: capsule hotels were created because of the need for one-night stop hotels in Tokyo on a budget?
-Real estate is incredibly valuable in Tokyo and therefore many hotels cost a lot.
-However, with capsule hotels, visitors and tourists can save a lot by sleeping in a simple capsule.
+Real estate is incredibly valuable in Tokyo, and therefore many hotels cost a lot.
+However, with capsule hotels, visitors, and tourists can save a lot by sleeping in a simple capsule.

-There are common amenities available like showers and toilets outside of the capsule.
+There are common amenities available like showers and toilets outside the capsule.
 The capsules are comfortable and clean and have internet and a plug.
 Some capsule hotels are suitable for couples too.